sst/guide/_chapters/create-a-s3-bucket.md

 date: 2017-02-06 00:00:00
 ---

-To be able to host our note taking app, we need to upload the assets that are going to served out statically on S3.
+To be able to host our note taking app, we need to upload the assets that are going to be served out statically on S3.
 S3 has a concept of buckets (or folders) to separate different types of files.

 A bucket can also be configured to host the assets in it as a static website and is automatically assigned a publicly accessible URL.
 So let's get started.

-### Create Bucket
+### Create the Bucket

 First, log in to your [AWS Console](https://console.aws.amazon.com) and select S3 from the list of services.

 ![Select S3 Service screenshot]({{ site.url }}/assets/select-s3-service.png)

-Select **Create Bucket** and pick a name for your application and select the **US East** Region.
+Select **Create Bucket** and pick a name for your application and select the **US East (N. Virginia) Region** Region.
 Since our application is being served out using a CDN, the region should not matter to us.

 ![Create S3 Bucket screenshot]({{ site.url }}/assets/create-s3-bucket.png)

-Step through the next steps and leave the defaults by clicking **Next**.
+Go through the next steps and leave the defaults by clicking **Next**.

 ![Create S3 Bucket next properties screenshot]({{ site.url }}/assets/create-s3-bucket-next-properties.png)